Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 .

-is defined on multiple levels, the more specific (closer to the stack) value is used and the previous value is always overwritten.
+Globals can be defined, extended and overwritten at any level of your stack hierarchy.
+If a global is defined on multiple levels, the more specific (closer to the stack) value is used, and the previous value is always overwritten.

-are evaluated in a lazy fashion on the stack level:
+Terramate Globals are evaluated lazily on the stack level:

-is available to enable access to stack and general metadata: e.g. the stack's path within the repository or its name.
+is available to enable access to stack and general metadata, such as the stack's path within the repository or its name.

 # file: stacks/config.tm